Knowing the difference in run-time performance

 All primary batteries produce a small amount of hydroxide gas on discharge and battery-powered devices must make provision for venting.
 Pressure buildup in the cell can rupture the seal and cause corrosion.
-This is visible in form of a feathery crystalline structure that can spread to neighboring parts in the device and cause damage.
+This is visible in form of a feathery crystalline structure that can develop and spread to neighboring parts in the device and cause damage.

 Lithium iron disulfide (Li-FeS2) is a newcomer to the primary battery family and offers improved performance compared to alkaline.
 Lithium batteries normally deliver 3 volts and higher, but Li-FeS2 has 1.5 volts to be compatible with the AA and AAA formats.
 It has a higher capacity and a lower internal resistance than alkaline.
 This enables moderate to heavy loads and is ideal for digital cameras.
 Further advantages are improved low temperature performance, superior leakage resistance and low self-discharge, allowing 15 years of storage at ambient temperatures.

-The Li-FeS2 includes safety devices in form of a positive thermal coefficient (PTC) that limits the current at high temperature and resets when normal.
+The Li-FeS2 includes safety devices in the form of a positive thermal coefficient (PTC) that limits the current at high temperature and resets when normal.
 The Li-FeS2 cell cannot be recharged as is possible with NiMH in the AA and AAA formats.
-Recharging, putting in a cell in backwards or mixing with used or other chemistries cells could cause a leak or explosion.
+Recharging, putting a cell in backwadrs, mixing in a depleted cell or adding a foreign cell could cause a leak or explosion.
 (See BU-304a: Safety Concerns with Li-ion.)

 Figure 1: Voltage and internal resistance of alkaline on discharge.